SMK Kidurong

-Kidurong's National Secondary School, Bintulu (SMKKID) was established on 1 January 1997 and is the fifth secondary school in Bintulu town.
-The school is divided into two sessions - the morning session and the afternoon session.
+Sekolah Menengah Kebangsaan Kidurong was established on 1 January 1997 and was the fifth secondary school to be built in Bintulu.
+The school is divided into two sessions - morning session and afternoon session.
 The afternoon session consists of Form 1 and Form 2 students whereas the morning session consists of Form 3, 4 and 5 students.
 The school also has Form 6 which is divided into upper six and lower six.
 The school has 60 students in Form 6 and 2050 students in Form 1 and 2.

 The school has been around since 1 January 1997.

 Achievements

 SMK Kidurong has excellent results in all three national exams each year, the PMR (now known as PT3), SPM and STPM.
 The Taekwondo club of SMK Kidurong has even made it internationally.
 The school also won on AstroKuiz state competition in 2013.

-History

-Sekolah Menengah Kebangsaan Kidurong, Bintulu (SMKKID) was opened at 1 January 1997 and was the fifth secondary school in Bintulu.

-SMK Kidurong was forced to operate at the evening session only (12.50pm - 6.30pm) until February 1998 since all the classes were used by the students of Sekolah Menengah Teknik Bintulu during the mornings.
-At the first week, SMK Kidurong managed to get 252 students and 14 teachers.
-Tuan Haji Ali Haji Mudin was elected as the first principal of the school and he was given the responsibility to create the buildings of SMK Kidurong.
-The population of the school increased from year to year when they receive more teachers and students.

-Since SMK Kidurong was just created, the number of things and the infrastructure was very limited.
-Hence, this problem was not so bad since the teachers found a way to strategically teach and make the school better.
-Along with the school motto "Maju Terus Maju" ("Advancing Ahead" in English), SMK Kidurong continuously gets better and operates systematically with the will to create as many successful students on every public examination year.

 Location

 SMK Kidurong is situated at the 9th of the 11 districts of Sarawak, Bintulu.
 The location of SMK Kidurong is very strategic since it is only around 14 kilometers from the Bintulu town.
 Besides, SMK Kidurong is actually situated in the Kidurong housing area which includes: